 As you venture through the game's world, you'll need to discover all of its secrets to defeat the challenges ahead of you.
 Finally, you'll need to face off against numerous enemies, dodge traps, and solve puzzles to bring an end to your quest.

 Where Cards Fall is a beautiful and immersive story featuring stunning music and visuals and incredibly unique gameplay: puzzles built from playing cards.

 You take on the role of an unnamed protagonist who is struggling with their past.
 Traversing through a dreamlike world, you will relive their memories to find the root of their insecurities and emotional struggles.

 What would you do if you found yourself in the middle of nowhere with no memories or clue where to go?
-Well, if you were on the side of the road, maybe you'd be lucky enough that a kind driver would pick you up and try to help you find your way.
+If you were on the side of the road, maybe you'd be lucky enough that a kind driver would pick you up and try to help you find your way.

 That's the premise of Hitchhiker.
-However, with a mix of utterly surreal elements and a disjointed collection of memories, some had to play this one through two or even three times to really get it.
+However, with a mix of utterly surreal elements and a disjointed collection of memories, some had to play this one through two or even three times to get it.

 Add in multiple possible endings, and this relatively short game can keep you busy for quite a while.

 Chase down every clue

 Why you can trust iMore Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.